Balraj Madhok: Jammu and Kashmir

 While studying in Jammu, Madhok joined the Rashtriya Swayamsevak Sangh (RSS) in 1938, which he found to be close to the Arya Samaj way of thinking.
 He became a pracharak (full-time worker) for the RSS in 1942 and was appointed as a worker for Jammu.
 He is said to have worked in this position for about eight months building up the RSS network.
 He then moved to Srinagar in 1944 as a lecturer in history at the DAV College and continued to work as an RSS organiser.
 He established the RSS network in the Kashmir Valley.
 When the Hindu refugees started arriving in Srinagar after the Partition, they also joined the RSS branches.
 Mehr Chand Mahajan, the Prime Minister of Jammu & Kashmir from 15 October 1947, was the Chairman of the managing society of the DAV College.
+The RSS also provided aid for the Hindu and Sikh refugees arriving from Mirpur, Bhimber, Muzaffarabad and other towns, cities and villages that were coming under Pakistani control in western Jammu and Kashmir.

 After the state joined India and Sheikh Abdullah was appointed as the Head of Emergency Administration in the Kashmir Valley, Madhok moved back to Jammu.
 He worked to form the Praja Parishad party, founded in November 1947, in collaboration with Hari Wazir.
 Prem Nath Dogra also joined later.
 The party demanded the complete unification of Jammu and Kashmir with India, in opposition to the loose autonomy negotiated between Abdullah and Nehru (later embodied in the Article 370).
 Madhok was extended from Jammu and Kashmir by Sheikh Abdullah as a result of his political stance.

 Madhok moved to Delhi in 1948 and started teaching at the Panjab University College, which was established for the education of refugees from West Punjab.
 Later, he was a lecturer of history at the DAV College in Delhi affiliated to the Delhi University.

 In 1951, Madhok launched the student union of the Sangh Parivar, viz., the Akhil Bharatiya Vidyarthi Parishad.